Jean-Jacques Rousseau: Criticisms of Rousseau

 In 1919, Irving Babbitt, founder of a movement called the "New Humanism", wrote a critique of what he called "sentimental humanitarianism", for which he blamed Rousseau.
 Babbitt's depiction of Rousseau was countered in a celebrated and much reprinted essay by A.O.
 Lovejoy in 1923.
 In France, conservative theorist Charles Maurras, founder of Action Française, "had no compunctions in laying the blame for both Romantisme et Révolution firmly on Rousseau in 1922."

 During the Cold War, Rousseau was criticized for his association with nationalism and its attendant abuses, for example in Jacob Leib Talmon (1952).
 "The Origins of Totalitarian Democracy".
 This came to be known among scholars as the "totalitarian thesis".
 Political scientist J.S.
 Maloy states that "the twentieth century added Nazism and Stalinism to Jacobinism on the list of horrors for which Rousseau could be blamed. ...
 Rousseau was considered to have advocated just the sort of invasive tampering with human nature which the totalitarian regimes of mid-century had tried to instantiate."
 But he adds that "The totalitarian thesis in Rousseau studies has, by now, been discredited as an attribution of real historical influence."

-Arthur Melzer, however, while conceding that Rousseau would not have approved of modern nationalism, observes that his theories do contain the "seeds of nationalism", insofar as they set forth the "politics of identification", which are rooted in sympathetic emotion.
-Melzer also believes that in admitting that people's talents are unequal, Rousseau therefore tacitly condones the tyranny of the few over the many.
-Others counter, however, that Rousseau was concerned with the concept of equality under the law, not equality of talents.
-For Stephen T. Engel, on the other hand, Rousseau's nationalism anticipated modern theories of "imagined communities" that transcend social and religious divisions within states.
+Arthur Melzer, while conceding that Rousseau would not have approved of modern nationalism, observes that his theories do contain the "seeds of nationalism", insofar as they set forth the "politics of identification", which are rooted in sympathetic emotion.
+Melzer believes that in admitting that people's talents are unequal, Rousseau therefore tacitly condones the tyranny of the few over the many.
+For Stephen T. Engel, Rousseau's nationalism anticipated modern theories of "imagined communities" that transcend social and religious divisions within states.

 On similar grounds, one of Rousseau's strongest critics during the second half of the 20th century was political philosopher Hannah Arendt.
 Using Rousseau's thought as an example, Arendt identified the notion of sovereignty with that of the general will.
 According to her, it was this desire to establish a single, unified will based on the stifling of opinion in favor of public passion that contributed to the excesses of the French Revolution.